emilioMaddalena/causal-inference-studies/material/feature_selection.md

 <a id="TLDR-You-need-to-include-confounders"></a>
 !!! tip "TL;DR"
-    You need to include confounders.
+    Some variables must be included.
+For example, confounders.

 <a id="TLDR-some-variables-are-bad"></a>
 !!! tip "TL;DR"
-    Some variables are "bad".
+    Some variables must not be included.
 Including them will bias your model.

 <a id="TLDR-some-variables-are-neutral"></a>
 !!! tip "TL;DR"